datachile/deploy/README.md

 # datachile deployment procedure

 The datachile project has been configured to run on docker containers.
 Make sure both `docker` and `docker-compose` is installed and running in the machine you intend to setup datachile.
+You also must previously prepared the DNS configuration for the domain this machine will be located.
+This is a required step, as the virtual hosts are configured to run for a domain.
 The deployment procedure can be divided in 2 steps: preparation, and setup, however, it's convenient you understand the internal structure in each container before you start the deployment.
 Each container runs a different part of the project, and has some common elements that connects them.